nathanmori/Profile-Linking/README.md

 #### Modeling

-Six classification algorithms were used:
+The data was split 50/50 into train and test sets.
+Six classification algorithms were fit to the train data:

 - scikit-learn: LogisticRegression
 - scikit-learn: SVC
 - scikit-learn: RandomForestClassifier